 - 1/2 tsp salt

-Preheat oven to 250º and line baking sheet with foil.
+Preheat oven to 250°.
+Line baking sheet with foil.

-- With a slotted spoon or fork, remove pecans and add them to sugar mixture, don't dump in the extra liquid.
+With a slotted spoon or fork, remove pecans and add them to the sugar mixture, don't dump in the extra liquid.

-- Bake for 1 hour and 15 minutes, stirring every 20 minutes or so.
+Bake for 1 hour 15 minutes, stirring every 20 minutes or so.